Places To Visit In North East India For Handicraft Shopping

-The Seven Sisters in Northeast India include Arunachal Pradesh, Assam, Meghalaya, Manipur, Mizoram, Nagaland and Tripura.
+The Seven Sisters in Northeast India include Sikkim, Arunachal Pradesh, Assam, Meghalaya, Manipur, Mizoram, Nagaland and Tripura.
 Home to over 160 tribal groups, each different from the other, the culture of this region is richly reflected in its indigenous arts, crafts and handiwork.

 Once known for the manufacture of guns, Arunachal Pradesh now produces a wide variety of hand-made goods.
 Handicrafts shopping in Arunachal Pradesh consists of carpets, wood carving, dolls, cane and bamboo and hand woven goods.
 It is also a haven for accessories lovers.